potocpav/activity-tracker/README.md

-# Tindeq Analyzer
+# Workouts App

+**This app is work-in-progress, and I don't know how far I'll get before I get bored of it :D**

 A React Native mobile application for analyzing force measurements from the Tindeq Progressor device.
 The app provides real-time data visualization and analysis capabilities for strength training and rehabilitation purposes.

-**This app is work-in-progress, and I don't know how far I'll get before I get bored of it :D**

 ## Features